Stability of the $L^{p}$-Poincar\'e inequality for the Lebesgue measure and Gaussian probability measure with explicit geometric dependence and applications to spectral gaps: Proofs of Theorem and Corollary : Lebesgue measure

 for all $u\in C_{0}^{\infty}(\Omega)$.
 Using Lemma \ref{lem1}, we have that for $p\geq 2$,

 Let us define a function

 The right hand side of (\ref{cp step}) becomes

 Now, at this step, we would like to use Theorem \ref{thm log-convex stab}.
 To do so, we need to show that $f$ is Lipschitz continuous.
-This follows from the regularity properties of $u_{1}>0$ and $u$ on bounded convex domains (see, Section \ref{sec prem}).
+Since $u\in C_{0}^{\infty}(\Omega)$ and $u_{1}>0$ in $\Omega$, the function $u_{1}$ is bounded away from zero on a neighborhood of $\text{supp}\ u$.
+Hence, $f$ is well-defined and Lipschitz (see, also, Section \ref{sec prem}).
 For convenience, let us denote $\omega=|u_{1}|^{p}$.
 Since Theorem \ref{thm log-convex stab} operates on log-concave measures, it remains to verify that $|u_{1}|^{p}$ is log-concave.
 By Theorem \ref{thm saka}, the first eigenfunction satisfies that $\log u_{1}$ is concave.
 Observing that

 we conclude that $|u_{1}|^{p}$ is also log-concave.
 The last condition which needs to be satisfied is

 However, this is not true in general.
 That is why we introduce a new function

 By the Dominated Convergence Theorem, we have the continuity of $g(t)$ with respect to $t$.
 Since $f$ is bounded, we have that